Bourgade Catholic High School

 Under the patronage of Mary, Hope of the Wise, we at Bourgade Catholic High School partner with families in the formation of students that fosters an encounter with the living Jesus Christ in a spirit-filled community that educates the hearts and minds of students and develops within them a Catholic Worldview that promotes authentic freedom thus enabling students to be servant leaders, and stewards of the Gospel.

 Education at Bourgade Catholic High School fosters the spiritual, intellectual, moral, social, creative, and physical development of the total person.

-Informed by faith and the Catholic tradition, we are committed to providing a rigorous academic program that prepares students of all learning styles for college.
+Informed by faith and the Catholic tradition, we are committed to providing a rigorous academic program that prepares students of all learning styles for college and the workplace.